google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 allows you to specify different resource files based on the build target, meaning that your Release target will only ever contain your live domain.

-## Usecases
+## Use cases

 There are many different ways that you can use this API.
 Here are some quick examples of possible uses and common pieces of functionality that you will find useful.

-### Cancel the progressive web app installation if the native app is installed?
+### Cancel the progressive web app installation if the native app is installed

 You can intercept the [`beforeinstallprompt`](/web/fundamentals/engage-and-retain/app-install-banners/)